magwo/dcs-comms-plan-enforcer/README.md

 Any missing command-line arguments will result in a dialog.

-You can specify comms plan for `red` and `neutrals` coalitions in the comms plan JSON file, by adding them on the same levelas "blue" in the JSON file.
+You can specify comms plan for `red` and `neutrals` coalitions in the comms plan JSON file, by adding them on the same level as "blue" in the JSON file.

 ## Example run